 - Fresh and fruity - the taste of mango in summer is just so delicious and always reminds me of vacations.
 Perhaps it will take you back to a time spent with friends and family in the sunshine too!

-- No churn sorbet - this is the easiest recipe and made without an ice cream maker, but a blender instead.
-And only two ingredients!
+- No churn sorbet - this is the easiest recipe and made without an ice cream maker.
+Make this mango sorbet in a blender instead, with just two ingredients!

 🥭 Ingredients

 I think this may be the shortest ingredients list I have ever written!
-All you need is:
+All you need is for this homemade sorbet is:

-- Frozen mango: I always have a stash of frozen fruit in the freezer, and this is an easy dessert to make very quickly.
-The mango does need to be frozen and not fresh to get the sorbet consistency (fresh would give you a smoothie instead!).
+- Frozen mango: I always have a stash of frozen fruit in the freezer, and this is an easy dessert to prep very quickly.
+The mango does need to be frozen and not fresh to get the sorbet consistency.
+If you wish to freeze your own fruit, this post on freezing mango by Flour on my Face is very helpful.

 - Maple syrup: to add a little extra sweetness to make it even more indulgent.